backstage/backstage/.changeset/afraid-boats-check.md

 '@backstage/plugin-techdocs-backend': patch
 ---

-Specify type of `visibilityPermission` property on collators and collator factories.
+Use more restrictive `ResourcePermission` type for `visibilityPermission` property on collator and collator factory.